 Workers will get frustrated if they don’t have the right technology or do not have the right training on the software to deliver what their managers want.
 Ensure that your employees have the correct tools to make them do a successful job.

 2) Improve skills with proper training

 Skill development allows employees do their jobs efficiently, ensures that employees have the skills to support future business growth, and keeps them motivated.
 Also, for many employees, skill development is one of the biggest drivers of retention.
 Asking simple questions to identify and improve skills such as:

-Ensure that you are asking these questions regularly to help maximize employee engagement and development.
+Ensure that you are asking these questions (particularly to your underperforming employees) regularly to help maximize employee engagement and development.

 3) Set clear goals